AlexandrErohin/home-assistant-flightradar24/README.md

  - Additional tracked

 ### Configuration
- - Add track aircraft reg number
+ - Add to track
- - Remove track aircraft reg number
+ - Remove from track

 Sensors shows how many flights in the given area, additional tracked, just have entered or exited it.
 All sensors have attribute `flights` with list of [flight object](#flight) contained a full information by every relevant flight for the sensor

-Configuration inputs fields allows to add or remove a flight to/from sensor - Additional tracked
+Configuration inputs fields allows to add or remove a flight to/from sensor - Additional tracked.
+Adding/Removing supports flight number, call sign, aircraft registration number

 ## Installation